MA Communication Sciences and Disorders: FAQs

 Interviews are required for students short-listed as potential candidates for the master’s program.
 Any student who interviews but is not accepted for the program will be wait listed.

-Decisions are typically announced in mid to late March by email immediately following departmental interviews.
+Decisions are typically announced in February by email immediately following school interviews.
 It is in your best interest to use a personal email account instead of a school account and an address where you can receive correspondence even after you graduate from your current school.

 You must apply through the CSDCAS process.